Stock market today: Wall Street cruises toward the close of its best week in a year

 Financial markets worldwide have swung sharply as investors lay bets on what Trump's plans for higher tariffs, lower tax rates and lighter regulation could mean for the global economy.
 But many professional investors have also urged caution, saying snaps back in prices could occur as it becomes more clear what proposals will become policy versus just negotiating starting points.

+“Our experience is that such narrow reactions have not historically made for durable investment opportunities, and we favor pausing to look more closely at the likely main policy initiatives,” according to Paul Christopher, head of global investment strategy at Wells Fargo Investment Institute.

 U.S. banks and the stocks of more domestically focused companies have seen some of the wildest moves, as some of the poster children of the "Trump trade."
-The stock that's become most synonymous with the president-elect, Trump Media & Technology Group, rose 9.6% Thursday but is still on track for a slight loss this week.
+The stock that's become most synonymous with the president-elect, Trump Media & Technology Group, rose 15.5% Thursday in its latest sharp swing to wipe out what had been a loss for the week.

 AP Writers Matt Ott and Zimo Zhong contributed to this report.